12 Tips to consider for your cake

 1. Choose a Cake after Making Your Major Wedding Style Decisions.

 You'll want a cake that's compatible with the look of your venue, the season, your wedding gown, the flower arrangements or the menu.
 Arrive at your cake consultation prepared—you don't need to have a complete sketch in hand, but knowledge of basic terms will make it easier on everyone.
-And if you're looking for a custom design, bring along inspiration, like a swatch of lace from your dress or a picture of your wedding china.
+And if you're looking for a custom design feel free to forward some pictures or ideas you have.